Online sales: protect your customers and avoid fines

 - Rules and laws

 Do you own an online shop, run an online sales platform, or sell goods via social media?
-There are new rules that affect you.
 Since May 2022, you have a duty to disclose information about your reviews, prices, offers, and ‘free’ digital services.
 Read here how your business can comply with the rules.

 For English subtitles to the video above, click the settings wheel and select English in the 'Ondertiteling' menu.